shipsing/podman-desktop/website/docs/installation/macos-install.md

 Podman Desktop installation is now complete.
 The Podman engine is installed, and the Podman machine is created.
 You are ready to use the application.

-## Installing Podman Desktop on macOS using Homebrew: Not recommended
+## Installing Podman Desktop using Homebrew: Not recommended

 :::info[Prerequisite]